Symmetry-Protected $\alpha$-Attractor Hybrid Inflation in Supergravity and Constraints from ACT DR6 and DESI DR2: Appendix A: Analytic Hubble-flow hierarchy in the slow-roll flow approximation

 The author would like to acknowledge that this work was conducted without external funding.
 The author appreciates the support of their academic community and peers for their valuable discussions and insights.

-\section{Appendix A: Exact Hubble-flow hierarchy with constant uplift}
+\section{Appendix A: Analytic Hubble-flow hierarchy in the slow-roll flow approximation}

-This appendix presents a fully explicit derivation of the Hubble-flow hierarchy for the hybrid $\alpha$-attractor potential with a constant uplift term, retaining exact background dynamics without invoking the slow-roll approximation.
-The goal is to express the parameters $\epsilon_1$, $\epsilon_2$, and $\epsilon_3$ analytically in terms of the auxiliary field variable $u \equiv e^{\beta\phi}$, where $\beta = \sqrt{2/(3\alpha)}$.
-These expressions, combined with the Stewart--Lyth formulas of Sec.~\ref{sec:perturbations}, enable next-to-leading-order (NLO) predictions for the spectral observables $(n_s,\,r,\,n_t)$ that remain valid even in regions where higher-order slow-roll corrections could be non-negligible.
+This appendix gives the analytic form of the Hubble-flow hierarchy for the hybrid $\alpha$-attractor potential with a constant uplift, using the slow-roll flow equation employed in Sec.~\ref{sec:background}.
+The purpose is to provide explicit expressions for $\epsilon_1$, $\epsilon_2$, and $\epsilon_3$ in terms of the auxiliary variable